Enrypase/BinanceAPIWrapper/README.md

 It seems like that there's no easy way to get cryptocurrencies data and importing it in google spreadsheets without going crazy.

-Since binance provides (currently) a free (of money and of API Key) access to crypto token prices, I created a simple API Wrapper that returns only the desired data.
+Since binance provides (currently) a free (of charge and of API Key) access to crypto token prices, I created a simple API Wrapper that returns only the desired data.

 ### General Istructions